-The University may place an administrative hold on registration transactions and release of records and transcripts of a Student who has been sent written notice of a pending investigation or disciplinary case concerning that Student, and may withhold awarding a degree otherwise earned until the completion of the process set forth herein, including the completion of all sanctions imposed.
+The University may place an administrative hold on registration transactions and release of records and transcripts of a Student who has been sent written notice of a pending investigation or disciplinary case

 E. Record of Discipline

 A record of disciplinary probation or suspension is entered on a Student's transcript, with beginning and end date, for the duration of the sanction.
 A record of expulsion or suspension for one academic year or more shall note the effective date of discipline and remains on the transcript permanently, without exception.
 A record of withdrawal in lieu of suspension or expulsion and withdrawal with pending misconduct investigation or disciplinary proceeding remains on the transcript permanently, without exception.
 These requirements shall not be waived in connection with any resolution agreement.